I want to go back to basics.

 I will also use primary sources in many cases.

-Also, I, no doubt, find Wikipedia useful to which I make a monthly donation.
+Also, I, no doubt, will find Wikipedia useful to which I make a monthly donation.